WeatherMagic/thor/doc/working_with_netcdf_files.md

 The following example will extract data from a NetCDF file:

-Variables consists of arrays, with the number of dimensions defined by the variable attribute.
+- Variables consists of arrays, with the number of dimensions defined by the variable attribute.
 For example, the air/ta variable has three dimensions - time, lat, lon.

-The time is an array with numbers that represent the number of days from the date specified within DIMENSION ATTRIBUTES.
+- The time is an array with numbers that represent the number of days from the date specified within DIMENSION ATTRIBUTES.
+- Each position in the array of the air temperature maps to the same index in the time array, meaning time[i] is the date for air[i][rlong][rlat]

 ```python